 Because of this, we've decided to put together some tips and pointers to improve your vision for night time driving.

-Limit your daytime exposure to UV
+Limit your daytime exposure to UV Rays.

 Wear sunglasses during the day to reduce your exposure to UV rays.
-Less exposure to UV rays will greatly improve your vision later at night.
+Less exposure to UV rays will gently improve your vision later at night.
 It is also a good habit to get into for your overall eye health.

 Exercise your eyes